DiogoRibeiro7/tfunify/README.md

 ## Theory Background

+This implementation is based on the unified framework presented in:

+**Sepp, A. & Lucic, V. (2025).
+"The Science and Practice of Trend-following Systems."
+17th June, 2025.**

+The paper provides theoretical foundations for classifying trend-following systems into three categories:

 ### European TF

-Based on variance-preserving exponentially weighted moving averages that maintain proper signal variance characteristics.
-The volatility targeting ensures consistent risk-adjusted exposure across different market regimes.
+Based on variance-preserving exponentially weighted moving averages applied to volatility-normalized returns.
+The paper derives an exact relationship between the system's P&L and the autocorrelation function of the underlying return process, showing that TF systems are profitable when returns exhibit positive long-term autocorrelation, even with short-term mean reversion.
+The volatility targeting ensures consistent risk-adjusted exposure across market regimes.

 ### American TF

 Implements classic breakout methodology with Average True Range (ATR) for adaptive thresholds.
-The trailing stop mechanism provides systematic risk management while allowing trends to develop.
+This system uses fast/slow moving average crossovers with ATR-based buffers for entry signals and trailing stops for systematic risk management.
+The approach allows trends to develop while providing downside protection.

-### TSMOM
+### TSMOM (Time Series Momentum)

-Follows the time series momentum framework from academic literature, using block-averaged momentum signals with proper volatility normalization for robust trend detection.
+Follows the time series momentum framework using block-averaged momentum signals.
+The system divides the return series into blocks, calculates the sign of cumulative returns within each block, and averages across multiple historical blocks.
+Volatility normalization ensures robust trend detection across different market conditions.

+The theoretical framework shows that TF systems benefit from the square of the drift in the return process and provides performance attribution to trend, mean reversion, and long-term drift components.
+The paper also demonstrates the defensive profile of TF systems and their diversification benefits when combined with long-only portfolios.

 ## License